Skip to main content

 Despite potentially higher free T, the pro-inflammatory, fat-storing environment created by insulin resistance impairs the ability of cells to respond to anabolic signals effectively.

 Lifestyle interventions, particularly resistance training and a low-glycemic diet, are the most effective methods for improving insulin sensitivity.
-By doing so, they restore the proper relationship between insulin and SHBG and create a low-inflammation environment where the from TRT or peptides can be received and acted upon without interference.
+By doing so, they restore the proper relationship between insulin and SHBG and create a low-inflammation environment where the anabolic signals from TRT or peptides can be received and acted upon without interference.

 Improving insulin sensitivity is the equivalent of cleaning the engine of the car before adding high-octane fuel.